 ASAN is one of the the worlds largest organisations run and led by autistic people.

 In May 2017, the Autistic Self Advocacy Network (ASAN) published its white paper: Firsthand Perspectives of Behavioral Interventions for Autistic People and People with other Developmental Disabilities.
-This should make compulsory reading for anyone involved in supporting autistic people.

 “We believe strongly that people with lived experience can provide well-needed perspective on what works and doesn’t work for them, and that service providers working with people with disabilities can benefit from first-hand accounts.
 As a disability rights organization rooted in the principles of self-determination, we also believe that autistic people and other people with developmental disabilities deserve culturally competent, trauma-sensitive, empathetic care.”

 ASAN have a number of core position statements, that relate to autism interventions and therapies.
 These include: